nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 Say you want to use selfsigned certificates for testing purposes:

-Assuming your `hostname` is set as in the example to "mail.lastlog.de" then you can simply add this to configuration.nix
+Assuming your `fqdn` is set as in the example to "mail.lastlog.de" then you can simply add this to configuration.nix

     nixcloud.TLS.certs = {
       "mail.lastlog.de" = {